dans-art/add-customer-for-woocommerce/readme.txt

 == Frequently Asked Questions ==
 What role the new user will have?
 - Customer per default.
-You can select any available role in the options menu
+You can select the default role to any available role in the options menu

 What happens, if an email already exists?
 - There will be no new user created.
 The plugin will assign the order to the existing customer.

+How can I link guest orders to users?
+- You can activate the option "Link customer orders" to link guest orders to existing users.

 Does the new user get a notification of the created account?
 - No, not per default.
 It can be enabled on the settings page.
 The Email will send the login credentials including a random password to the customer.